How to Create an eBook Online for Free in Google Docs

 - Step 8.
 Set up your first page for it to include the book title and the author name clearly

 - Step 9.
 Download the eBook in PDF (to let your readers download it from your site) or EPUB (the format that is supported by most ebook reading and storing apps including iBooks, Kobo and Nook as well as by most ereaders).
-If you are planning to sell your eBook on Amazon, you can convert EPUB format into Kindle using a variety of converters (like this one).
+If you are planning to sell your eBook on Amazon, you can convert EPUB format into Kindle using a variety of converters.
 To download your eBook in Word, PDF or EPUB from Google Docs, proceed File->Download as and choose your format.

 You can create a PDF file with one click of a mouse using Google Docs.
 PDF eBook can be distributed through your website, as a printable version of the books.